justaman045/portfolio/content/posts/Django-Introduction.md

 ---
 title: Django Introduction and Installation
-date: "2022-08-07"
+publishedDate: "2022-08-07"
 tags: ["programming", "framework intro", "backend"]
-draft: false
+status: "published"
+type: Post
-summary: In this article we'll look into what is Django and what are it's advantages or disadvantages and why should we bother trying it out.
+# summary: In this article we'll look into what is Django and what are it's advantages or disadvantages and why should we bother trying it out.
 ---

 ## Django Introduction and Installation